 St. Monica Early Learning Center

 We are a child-directed program that gives our students 3 hours of free play time each day (2 indoor and 1 outdoor) to explore their interest, stretch their imaginations, make peer connections, practice negotiating and teamwork and exercise fine and gross motor muscles.
-We also have several academic periods throughout the day to give our students ample opportunities to explore early reading, writing, science, math, and art concepts.
-We believe this balance between active, free exploration, and teacher-led academics allows our students to develop a love of school, curiosity for learning, and academic drive that will reach way beyond preschool.PreK FAQ
+Throughout the day, we also have several academic periods to give our students ample opportunities to explore early reading, writing, science, math, and art concepts.
+We believe this balance between active, free exploration, and teacher-led academics allows our students to develop a love of school, curiosity for learning, and academic drive that will reach way beyond preschool.PreK Frequently Asked Questions

 Catechesis of the Good Shepherd Level One